-When it comes to comparing the Porsche SC to the 911 3.2 Carrera, apart from minor differences in ventilation, slightly different seats and the change to the G50 transmission, the difference is 95% engine.
+When it comes to a Porsche 911 SC versus 3.2 Carrera comparison, apart from minor differences in ventilation, slightly different seats and the change to the G50 transmission, the difference is 95% engine.
 If you are buying, take time to try a few and decide which engine’s character you like the most.
 Then find the best example of your choice and keep it for life.

 Rather than this year/this model/this trim/this gearbox, a good example of what YOU like is what you should be looking for.
 Don’t let others make the decision as to which is best suited to you.
 Ignore half-baked magazine articles making statements such as “the G50 cars are the best”: run a mile from an ‘expert’ who tells you this.